seglo/play-content-negotiation/README.md

 (or two, or three) depending on your own your marshalling requirements.

-To use, mix-in the [`ContentNegotiation`](app/controllers/ContentNegotiation.scala) trait to access the `negotiate` and `negotiateAsync` methods to return a Play! `Result`.
-These methods will use the standard [Play!
-Content Negotiation](https://www.playframework.com/documentation/2.5.x/ScalaContentNegotiation#Content) features to determine the appropriate result.
+To use, mix-in the [`ContentNegotiation`](app/controllers/ContentNegotiation.scala) trait to access the `negotiateAction` method to return a Play! `Action`.
+This Action will use the standard [Play!
+Content Negotiation](https://www.playframework.com/documentation/2.5.x/ScalaContentNegotiation#Content) features to determine the appropriate marshalling and Content Type of the `Result`.

-The `negotiate` methods take in the model to marshal, and *3 implicits*:
+The `negotiateAction` Action takes in a `Function[Request[AnyContent], Future[M]]` that returns the model to marshal, and *3 implicits*:
-* The request headers, required by Play!'s content negotiation feature
+* The json4s formatter (this can be replaced with one or more different marshaling libraries, depending on your requirements)
 * The `Codec`, required for the XML result type
-* The json4s formatter (this can be replaced with one or more different marshaling libraries, depending on your requirements)
+* An execution context for the internal `Action.async`

 # XML Result